The Water Footprint of ICT

 An Google report says, "The water filtration system at our facility in Belgium uses 100% recycled water.
 The ability to use recycled water was one of the reasons for choosing this site.
 Here's how it works: dirty water from an industrial canal enters the system and runs through a number of treatment steps, including large tanks that are filled with a fine sand to filter out small particles.
 At the end of the process, the water is completely clear and looks like regular water.
 Although it is not suitable for drinking, it is clean enough for environmentally friendly and highly efficient cooling."]

 Google and a a local Georgia water/sewer authority announced in March 2012 that they have partnered to let Google's Douglas County data center recycle grey water for cooling.
 "The system, financed by Google and owned by [the authority],…pumps water from [the wastewater] facility to the sidestream plant, which is located about five miles west of the data center.
 The reuse (also known as grey- or recycled) water flows into the cooling towers, which are devices that cool water via direct evaporation.
 The cooling towers draw heat away from the computers.
 The sidestream system provides additional cleaning of the water through sterilization, filtration and chlorination…[After use by Google, the] water is cleaned and returned to the Chattahoochee River clean, clear and safe.”
+Here is a 2014 video of the system:

 Of its Hamina, Finlnad data center, Google says, "We had the unique opportunity to salvage an old paper mill in Hamina, Finland and use the pre-existing infrastructure to build a data center there.
 The large site sits on the beautiful Baltic Sea and is able to use raw sea water, piped through a pre-existing tunnel, to cool our servers naturally.
 After the cooling process, we dissipate the remaining heat and mix it in with more seawater before using it for cooling again."
 See images of the Hamina data center.